shurab/RhoconnectJavaPluginDemo/README.md

 Default configuration of demo application assumes that all components (rhoconnect app, rhodes app, and demo app) are running on the the same host.
 To run it in your environment you should edit the following settings:

-* add rhoconnect-java plugin jar file to your local Maven2 repository
+* add the rhoconnect-java plugin jar file to your local Maven2 repository
 * edit rhoconnect server's api_token (property `apiToken` in WEB-INF/spring-servlet.xml file)
 * edit partition string according your preferences (com/rhomobile/contact/service/ContactServiceImpl.java file)

-### Adding the rhoconnect-java jar to your Maven 2 project
+### Adding the rhoconnect-java plugin to your Maven 2 project

 At this moment rhoconnect-plugin jar is not available in Maven public repositories and you need install the jar manually into your Maven's local repository.
 Download the  [Rhoconncect-java](https://github.com/downloads/rhomobile/rhoconnect-java/rhoconnect-java-1.0-SNAPSHOT.jar) plugin jar file